Utah high schoolers take children’s monster drawings, bring them to life as plush toys

 It all started with a challenge given to Keven Proud’s sculpture class at Jordan High.
 For this challenge, the high school students were told to create plush toys based on drawings made by third graders in Rebecca Allen’s class at Bella Vista Elementary earlier this year.

-The project has since become a powerful venture, giving both classes an opportunity to unleash their creativity and learn how imaginations can be brought to life through art.
+The project has since become a powerful venture, giving both classes an opportunity to unleash their creativity and learn how imagination can be brought to life through art.

 Both classes met on the morning of April 26 to unveil their monsters and work together once again to create backstories for each of the characters.